yaroslav414/Extension_openlingo/README.md

 # OpenLingo Browser Extension

-## Team OpenLingo - Innovation Project - INFO90010
+## Team OpenLingo - Innovation Project

-This project is an extension for the prototype designed for assessment as part of the subject `Technology Innovation Project - INFO90010`
+This project is an extension for the prototype designed for assessment as part of the subject `Technology Innovation Project`
 This extension acts as a component of part of the main web-application prototype which can be found: [OpenLingo Main Repository](https://github.com/jjkuang123/Technology-Innovation-Project)